🍂 Black Friday Deal – Save up to 60% on your first year with Paymo!

 This ensures you’ll no longer bring your team together just because it’s time for that daily meeting you’ve planned in your schedule, even if you don’t really have anything to discuss.

-Note: If you’re using one of the tools from this list of project management tools, you can avoid certain meetings.
+Note: If you’re using one of the tools from this list of project management software, you can avoid certain meetings.
 This is because most project-related problems and inquiries can be discussed within such tools.

 Or maybe you want to eliminate regular stand-up team meetings and stick to debating issues that need immediate feedback.